Heat Sink Thermal Resistance Calculator

 Cooling Challenge Mini-Game

-Educational takeaway: the game is built around the same decision you use in design reviews.
+Educational takeaway: the mini-game is built around the same decision you use in design reviews.
 Once you know power, ambient temperature, and the maximum allowable junction temperature, you can compute the maximum total thermal resistance budget.
 Any cooling solution above that value risks overheating; one below it is safe, and the largest safe value is often the most economical choice.